Report: suspect arrested over death of German regional politician Walter Lübcke | DW | 08.06.2019

 Forensic work at his home had been wrapped up on Friday, police said.
 Detectives had minutely scanned photos and video footage filmed at a town fair immediately adjacent to Lübcke's home.

-Lübcke, 65, was the Kassel region's municipal-oversight president, or Regierungspräsident, a role exercised across Germany's decentralized administrative landscape with enforcement powers, for example, on local body budgeting and health and safety.
+Lübcke, 65, had for 10 years been the Kassel region's municipal-oversight president, or Regierungspräsident, a senior civil servant role with regional powers, for example, over local body compliance, workplace safety, transport planning and environmental protection.

 He was found shot in the head at close range after midnight last Sunday.
 Attempts to resuscitate him failed.